 While there are a lot of brands out there, Holy Stone clearly has the market on options with quality reviews in the lower-price drone market.
-All these drones are generally great, portable drones because they are lightweight, easy to fit in your pocket or a carry bag and require little assembly.
-Most weigh around or under 2 lbs which make them very portable as well.
+All these drones are generally great, portable drones because they are lightweight, easy to fit in your bag and require little assembly.
+Most weigh around or under 2 lbs which make them very portable drones as well.

 HOLY STONE HS160 SHADOW FPV RC DRONE FEATURES:

-- Foldable & Flexible: It has ABS plastic aerofoil and fuselage.
-Fly indoors and outdoors and even carry it in your pocket!
+- Foldable & Flexible: Carry it in your pocket!

 - Weight: 83g / 2.925oz